 Leafhoppers are tiny, though can vary in size.
-Fully-formed ones are around 1cm in length, and they are wedge-shaped and have wings.
-They come in many different colours, ranging from green, to yellow to brown, can jump great distances and and can even run sideways if they need to.
+Fully formed ones are around 1cm in length, and they are wedge-shaped and have wings.
+They come in many different colors, ranging from green to yellow to brown, can jump great distances, and can even run sideways if they need to.

-Leafhoppers are a problem for growers because they suck the sap out of plant leaves, making them able to also absorb a plants nutrients.
-Nutrients, that are, of course, necessary for plant survival.
+Leafhoppers are a problem for growers because they suck the sap out of plant leaves, making them able to also absorb plants' nutrients.
+Nutrients, of course, are necessary for plant survival.
 These pests are incredibly irritating and breed fast, laying around six eggs daily during the Spring season.

 The first thing you need to do to get rid of an infestation is to look to see if you have one.
-You can check for an infestation pretty easily as the creatures are visible to the naked eye, and are especially visible when the climate is dry, because they get thirsty and so they feed more.
+You can check for an infestation pretty easily, as the creatures are visible to the naked eye and are especially visible when the climate is dry because they get thirsty and feed more.
 If you do find that you have a leafhopper problem, don't fret too much as there are many ways to get rid of them.